A Sexy Outfit? Check

 “Flirting is a negotiation process that takes place after there has been some initial attraction.
 Two people have to share with each other the information that they are attracted, and then test each other on an array of attributes.” found Steven W. Gangestad, Ph.D., a psychologist who studied how we choose our mates.
 (1)

-Daniel knelt down in front of me to fix my cast.
+Daniel knelt down in front of me to fix my boot.
 He wouldn’t let me leave with it on improperly.
 “You need a man to take care of you,” he said.
 Yes.
 Yes I do.
 And I like your confidence.
 Are you making an offer for the position?
 Because I am accepting.
 This is the business conduct of sex.

 Girl capuchin monkeys throw rocks at the boys to get their attention.
 She will even play with his hair, then run away, pouting and posing when he looks at her.
 The redder and more swollen a female baboon’s ass, the more aroused she is.